Discover Student Loans: Opportunities for Education in 2024

 Who Will Take Over My Discover Student Loans?

-Discover is transferring their student loans to a company called Firstmark Services, which is a part of Nelnet, a big company that handles Discover student loans.
+Discover is transferring their student loans to a company called Firstmark Services, which is a part of Nelnet, a big company that handles Discover and private student loans too.
 Firstmark will start managing your loan, but nothing will change about how much you owe or your repayment plan.

 You will need to update your payment details when the loan officially moves over to Firstmark, but you’ll get clear instructions about how to do that when the time comes.